Girls To Grow

 4. Read a brief Bible story or devotional book together at bedtime.

 During the drive home from church on Sundays, we used to ask our girls what they’d learned about in Sunday School and children’s church.
 When one of our daughters was around 4 years old, she actually lied to us about what the lesson had been about!
 I saw the paper she’d completed in children’s church, and it was nothing close to what she said they’d learned.
 I checked with the teacher later, and sure enough, our daughter just made something up.
-It just struck me as strange that that was our daughter chose to lie about!
+It just struck me as strange that that was what our daughter chose to lie about!

 Hopefully your conversations with your children about what they learned at church will go more smoothly than that one did!